nodejs/node/doc/api/dgram.md

 ### Change to asynchronous `socket.bind()` behavior

 As of Node.js v0.10, [`dgram.Socket#bind()`][] changed to an asynchronous
 execution model.
-Legacy code that assumes synchronous behavior, as in the following example:
+Legacy code would use synchronous behavior:

 ```js
 const s = dgram.createSocket('udp4');